France in the Middle Ages: Peerage

 These twelve peerages are known as the ancient peerage or pairie ancienne, and the number 12 is sometimes said to have been chosen to mirror the 12 paladins of Charlemagne in the Chanson de geste (see below).
 Parallels may also be seen with mythical Knights of the Round Table under King Arthur.
 So popular was this notion that for a long time people thought peerage had originated in the reign of Charlemagne, who was considered the model king and shining example for knighthood and nobility.
 The dozen pairs played a role in the royal sacre or consecration, during the liturgy of the coronation of the king, attested to as early as 1179, symbolically upholding his crown, and each original peer had a specific role, often with an attribute.
 Since the peers were never twelve during the coronation in early periods, due to the fact that most lay peerages were forfeited to or merged in the crown, delegates were chosen by the king, mainly from the princes of the blood.
 In later periods peers also held up by poles a baldaquin or cloth of honour over the king during much of the ceremony.

 In 1204 the Duchy of Normandy was absorbed by the French crown, and later in the 13th century two more of the lay peerages were absorbed by the crown (Toulouse 1271, Champagne 1284), so in 1297 three new peerages were created, the County of Artois, the Duchy of Anjou and the Duchy of Brittany, to compensate for the three peerages that had disappeared.
 Thus, beginning in 1297 the practice started of creating new peerages by letters patent, specifying the fief to which the peerage was attached, and the conditions under which the fief could be transmitted (e.g. only male heirs) for princes of the blood who held an apanage.
-By 1328 all apanagists would be peers.
+By 1328, all apanagistes would be peers.
 The number of lay peerages increased over time to 26 in 1400, 21 in 1505, and 24 in 1588.